 Here’s how to move past the toxic feeling you are not enough as others.

 Choose to Be You

-Because here is the thing: you only seek the validation of others because you have judged yourself first and found yourself wanting for whatever reason.
+Because here is the thing: you only seek the permission of others because you have judged yourself first and found yourself wanting for whatever reason.

 Here’s a question: why else would you care that the guy sitting on the side of the table thinks you are a nice person?

 Do you remember when your parents took you to the zoo?
 Or when you went to the zoo on a class field trip?

 What happened when you saw all those exotic animals for the first time and laughed your head off about how funny they looked and acted compared to you and your friends?

 Did the animals straighten their hair and try to act their best?
 Did they check their teeth and worry that they were not movie-star white enough?